 Contact: Professor Kirsten Anderson

-The McDonough-Hilltop Business Strategy Challenge (MHBSC) is a nonprofit case consulting competition organized by Hilltop Consultants and primarily sponsored by the McDonough School of Business.
-The Business Strategy Challenge seeks to bring together teams from undergraduate universities from all around the world.
-Teams engage in a weekend-long competition during which they come up with unique and sustainable solutions to the client's problems, a 501(c)(3) nonprofit organization.
+The McDonough-Hilltop Business Strategy Challenge is a nonprofit case consulting competition organized by Hilltop Consultants and primarily sponsored by the McDonough School of Business.
+The challenge brings together teams from undergraduate universities around the world.
+Teams engage in a weekend-long competition during which they come up with unique and sustainable solutions to a nonprofit client's problems.

 The OPIM Majors Group was formed in 2003 to support and connect OPIM majors and alumni.
-In pursuing that goal, the group has aided in the placement of members at prestigious, cutting-edge firms.
-OPIM majors have gone on to work at Facebook, Palantir, and many major banks and consulting firms.
-In fact, the founder of LivingSocial, a massive e-commerce company, was an OPIM major during his time as a student at Georgetown.
+The group has aided in the placement of members at prestigious, cutting-edge firms including Facebook, Palantir, and many major banks and consulting firms.
+In fact, the founder of LivingSocial was an OPIM major during his time at Georgetown.
 Each year, the OPIM Majors Group sponsors an alumni panel in the fall, a majors panel in the spring, and the senior OPIM lunch, attended by graduating OPIM majors and OPIM faculty.
-This year, the group is organizing site visits to firms in the D.C. area such as Palantir, iStrategyLabs, PwC, and more, in order to best serve the OPIM community.
+The group also organizes site visits to firms in the D.C. area such as Palantir, iStrategyLabs, PwC, and more.

 Contact: Professor Betsy Sigman